fwheinz/pg1exercises/README.md

 - Choose the File Explorer (top symbol on the left)
 - Choose an exercise folder
+- Read the README.md file containing the task instructions
 - Work on the source files

 Execute your program: